sanyaade-teachings/cloud-connection/README_Installation_iOS.md

 ### In Build Settings -> Linking -> Other Linker Flags

-For the Application Xcode project
+In your Application Xcode project

 * Add the ObjectiveC linker flag `-ObjC` to `Build Settings` -> `Linking` -> `Other Linker Flags`.
 * Add the Cloud Connection library flag `-lCloudConnection`.
 This will link your application against the library `libCloudConnection.a` binary file.